matthew-brinard/Pneumonia_xray/README.md

 5. Optional hyperparameters can be changed to save the model, change batch size, or change training time.

 # Results
 The current implementation yields a test accuracy of 85.90%.
-The true positive rate of the model is 93.590%.
-The true negative rate of the model is 73.077%.
+The sensitivity of the model is 93.590% and the specificity of the model is 73.077%.

+The following graph shows the count of correct and incorrect predictions for each class as a proportion of the the total images of each class in the test dataset.
-![Graph of Per Class Accuracy](https://github.com/matthew-brinard/Pneumonia_xray/blob/master/PerClassAccuracy.png)
+![Graph of Per Class Accuracy](https://github.com/matthew-brinard/Pneumonia_xray/blob/master/PerClassAccuracy.png) This graph depicts the change in accuracy on the training and validation datasets as training time increases.
 ![Graph of training and validation accuracy versus Epoch](https://github.com/matthew-brinard/Pneumonia_xray/blob/master/ModelAccuracy.png)

 # References